ABOUT THE LOS SEMBRADORES FARMER TRAINING PROJECT:

 In addition to supporting our cohorts of dedicated apprentices, the Los Sembradores Program also offers a yearly series of public farming workshops meant to support and connect a larger network of regional acequia farmers.
 Past workshop topics have included soil health and restoration; pollinators; and our online Garden Platica Series.

-Register and receive updates about future public workshops here
+Register and receive updates about future public workshops and training opportunities here